 What is a Prologue?

-A prologue is an introductory scene of a film that introduces the audience to the film, its characters, the tone, and/or pertinent themes.
+A prologue is an introductory scene that introduces the audience to a story, its characters, the tone, and/or pertinent themes.
 This scene should be able to stand on its own, and it should function as its own separate story with a beginning, middle, and end.

-Prologues can take different forms in film.
+Prologues can take different forms.
 They can consist of a screen of text that informs the audience of the movie’s world, such as in Star Wars and The Terminator.
-Or it could be a short scene, usually no longer than five minutes, that draws the audience in and gets them excited for the story about to come.
+Or it could be a short scene, usually no longer than a few pages, that draws the audience in and gets them excited for the story about to come.

 Essential Characteristics for a Good Prologue: